30-Second Overview

 Geographic Location

-- Location: Yancheng District and Gushan District harbor area, Kaohsiung
+- Location: Harbor-adjacent areas in Yancheng District and Gushan District, Kaohsiung

 Development Features

-- 2001: Artists spontaneously moved in for creation
+- 2001: Artists spontaneously moved in to create

-- 2006: Kaohsiung City Government officially promoted art district
+- 2006: Kaohsiung City Government formally promoted the art district

 Historical Heritage

-- Building Complex: Japanese industrial architecture, rice wine warehouses
+- Building Complex: Japanese-style industrial buildings, rice wine warehouses

 - Area: 5.6 hectares